 Among the players themselves, there is a widely held belief that the courts at Queen’s are even more immaculate than Wimbledon’s famous grass.
-The tournament is smaller and shorter, meaning that later rounds are played on courts that are just a week old, rather than the dusty yellow of Wimbledon’s latter stages.
+The tournament is smaller and shorter, meaning that later rounds are played on courts that are just a week old, rather than the dusty yellow grass seen during Wimbledon’s latter stages.
 While SW19’s famous foliage is talked about across the world, very little of it is actually left when the trophy presentations are made.

 The courts also provide a sterner test for the players, with a grass composition that makes the ball travel faster than Wimbledon; only Halle (a similar-sized tournament in Germany, held on grass, at the same time of year) offers more speed than Queen’s.

 The club has 27 grass courts, as well as some indoor ones, squash and real tennis facilities.
 With fewer courts and smaller stands, the atmosphere is far more intimate than at Wimbledon.
 Temporary stands are erected for the tournament to accommodate the bigger crowds, and players use the outer courts for practice, meaning fans get fantastic access from just yards away if they want to watch the players prepare.

 The major caveat to all of this is that there’s no women’s tennis on show.
 That said, during the same week as Queen’s is Eastbourne, which has men’s and women’s play and is even more affordable than Queen’s, at £20 for a day’s general admission.